 In addition to cooking for generations of New Orleanians, Dooky Chase’s Restaurant provided a safe haven for civil rights leaders during stops in New Orleans.
 Chase is as happy to serve presidents (she’s served several, including President Barack Obama) as she is travelers: there’s even an outpost of her iconic restaurant located inside Louis Armstrong New Orleans International Airport.

-Gautreau’s chef Sue Zemanick is learning to balance her chef duties with a newly blended family.
-Since marrying in January, she wakes up early on Mondays to ensure her daughter’s school schedule and activities are on track.
+Chef Sue Zemanick is learning to balance her chef duties with a newly blended family.
+Since marrying in 2015, she wakes up early on Mondays to ensure her daughter’s school schedule and activities are on track.

 Zemanick prides herself on a cooking style that’s always evolving, just like the city she works in and loves.
 She credits her grandmother, who often criticized her for stirring wild mushroom soup the wrong way, for piquing her interest in cooking.
 Zemanick concedes that she still doesn’t know what her grandmother meant by stirring the soup wrong.
 But, hey, who can argue with a grandmother in the kitchen?

 Kristen Essig grew up spending weekends with her grandmother in the kitchen.
 She learned how to use cool kitchen gadgets and make instant pudding.
 Her culinary path began after high school when she attended the prestigious Johnson and Wales culinary school in Charleston, S.C.
 Her experience there was rigorous.
 Along with her culinary instruction, she was required to take math, science, and languages courses — just in case there was a change of mind.